How to Slim Down an Overweight Cat

 Obesity also causes a variety of severe health disorders that can shorten the pet's lifespan.
 Remember, an obese cat is an unhealthy cat.

-An overweight cat can suffer from the following:
+An overweight cat can suffer from a variety of health problems, such as:

 • Age: Older cats are less energetic and require fewer calories, so they can quickly gain weight if you do not adjust their diet accordingly.